Main Western railway line, New South Wales: History

 Beyond Dubbo, the railway opened up new land to European settlement, and was directly responsible for the development of townships.
 The line reached the future site of Narromine in 1883, and the railway station was the first building in the future settlement.
 The line reached the site of Nevertire in 1882, serving the nearby established village of Warren (a branch opened to Warren in 1898).
-Construction reached the site of Nyngan in 1883, with the nearby coach-stop village of Canonbar moving in its entirely to establish the town of Nyngan.
+Construction reached the site of Nyngan in 1883, with the nearby coach-stop village of Canonbar moving in its entirety to establish the town of Nyngan.
 Beyond Nyngan, the line swept across the plains in a straight line for 116 mi, then the longest stretch of straight railway line in the world.
 It reached the temporary terminus of Byrock in 1884 before reaching its final destination of Bourke in 1885.

 Wool and livestock was the main source of goods traffic on the line throughout its life.
 In the 1890s a severe drought caused a significant downturn in traffic.
 In the following decade a branch to Brewarrina (in 1901) increased its catchment while that to Walgett (in 1908) from another artery, reduced its catchment area.
 The line beyond Dubbo became loss-making in 1901, and continued that way throughout its existence.
 Tonnages increased following World War 2, but declined from the 1970s.
 Passenger services beyond Dubbo ended in 1974.

 Electrification reached Parramatta in 1928 and Penrith in 1955.
 In the 1950s, the section of the line over the Blue Mountains was electrified primarily as a means of easing the haulage of coal freight from the western coalfields to the coastal ports, but a by-product of this programme was the introduction of electric interurban passenger services as far west as Bowenfels, later cut back to the current terminus of Lithgow.
 Since the late 1990s goods trains are now exclusively diesel hauled, with the only electric trains being passenger services using double deck interurban cars.

-In 1980, quadruplication of the track between Blacktown and St Marys was completed.
+By 1980, quadruplication of the track between Blacktown and St Marys was completed.
+With the introduction of the XPT, the tracks between Blacktown & St Marys were authorised for 160 km/h XPT track speeds by the State Rail Authority in 1982.
+These speeds were subsequently reduced to 115 km/h (equal to the prior non-XPT speeds) due to signalling deficiencies (related to emergency trip-braking at high speeds) being discovered in 2006 by CityRail engineers.
+The deficiencies were not addressed with the introduction of ATP in 2021 and the lowered-speeds were permanently programmed into the new system.